MicrosoftDocs/windows-powershell-docs/docset/windows/vpnclient/Set-VpnConnectionProxy.md

 The **Set-VpnConnectionProxy** cmdlet configures web proxy information for the specified VPN connection.
 If errors occur when you modify the web proxy information, the error information is returned.

+>[!NOTE]
+> VPN proxy settings are only used on Force Tunnel Connections.
+On Split Tunnel Connections the general proxy settings are used.

 ## EXAMPLES

 ### Example 1: Configure the proxy settings for a VPN connection profile